CME Credit Information

 For information on applicability and acceptance of continuing education credit for this activity, please consult your professional licensing board or other credentialing organization.

 Faculty & Disclosure

 Lyndon M. Hill, MD

 Chairperson, Society of Maternal-Fetal Medicine Ultrasound Web Based Training Committee

 Department of Obstetrics and Gynecology

 University of California San Francisco

 San Francisco, California

 In compliance with the Essentials and Standards of the ACCME, the author of this CME tutorial is required to disclose any significant financial or other relationships they may have with commercial interests.

-Dr. Lyndon Hill discloses no financial relationships with commercial interests.
+Dr. Lyndon Hill and Dr. David Abel have disclosed no financial relationships with commercial interests.